hejhdiss/GXD/README.md

 **Important CLI Behavior Notes:**

+1. **Auto Algorithm Mode**: When using `--algo auto`, GXD analyzes each block's entropy and data characteristics to select the optimal algorithm (lz4, zstd, brotli, or none).
+The chosen algorithm is stored per-block in the archive metadata.

-1. **Algorithm-Specific Parameters**: The `--zstd-ratio` parameter only affects compression when using the `zstd` algorithm.
+2. **Algorithm-Specific Parameters**: The `--zstd-ratio` parameter only affects compression when using the `zstd` algorithm.
 If you specify a different algorithm with `--zstd-ratio`, the tool will display a warning and ignore the ratio parameter.

    Example:
    ```bash